icylace/deep-into-the-code/Haskell/README.md

 stack runghc haskell
 ```

 to compile-on-the-fly and execute the `haskell.hs` file.
 If successful, it should result in the simple output of `Hello world!`.
+Otherwise, compiler errors will be shown.

-The other files are not meant to be run directly.
-Instead, they're intended to be loaded from within the GHCi REPL environment.
+Another way is to load the source code from within the GHCi REPL environment.
 While remaining in the same directory, open up GHCi by running

 ```shell
 stack ghci